deepalisingh11/scara-hack36/README.md

 # Scara

-This Flask web-app allows the user to upload a barcode, and get returned a bill of their item.
+This Flask web-app lets users input barcodes of their shopping items and return a bill.

-It was made for Hack36, IIT Mandi.
+This was made for Hack36 – a 36 hours long IIT Mandi hackathon (2019).

 # Team Members